h3xduck/TripleCross/README.md

 ## Library injection module
 The rootkit can hijack the execution of processes that call the *sys_timerfd_settime* or *sys_openat* system calls.
 This is done by overwriting the value of the .GOT section of the process making the call.

-The malicious library (src/helpers/injection_lib) will be run and aftwerwards the flow of execution returns to the original function.
+The malicious library (*src/helpers/injection_lib.c*) will be injected and aftwerwards the flow of execution returns to the original function.
 The library will spawn a simple reverse shell to which the attacker machine can be listening.

 You can check this functionality with two test programs *src/helpers/simple_timer.c* and *src/helpers/simple_open.c*.
 Alternatively you may attempt to hijack any system process (tested and working with systemd).